aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/SandWyrmTail.md

 - The [SandWyrm](SandWyrm.md): (3.0, 0.0, 0.0)
 - This enemy: (5.9, 0.0, 0.0)

+Additionally, the following adjustements also happens to this enemy:

+- `height` is set to 0.0
+- `initialheight` is set to 0.0

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
 HardMode being true does the following changes: